 Uplistsikhe is remarkable for the unique combination of styles from rock-cut cultures of the region, most notably from Cappadocia (in modern Turkey) and Northern Iran.
 The ancient complex can be roughly divided into three parts: a lower, middle, and an upper section covering an area of approximately 40,000 square meters.
 The middle part is the largest and contains the majority of the rock-hewn structures.
 It is connected to the lower section via a narrow rock-cut pass and a tunnel.
 Narrow alleys and sometimes staircases radiate from the central street to the different structures.

-On top of the ancient complex, there is a basilica from 9th and 10th century.
+On top of the ancient complex, there is a basilica from the 9th and 10th centuries.

 Private tour to Uplistsikhe